RickardHultgren/procedura-blog/contact.md

 tags: [sop, lympha, recipe, introduction]
 ---

-Welcome to the first post on Procedura, a blog dedicated to the art and science of Standard Operating Procedures (SOP).
+Welcome to the first post on ActCalc, a blog dedicated to the art and science of Standard Operating Procedures (SOP).
 As a foundational principle in many fields, from manufacturing to medicine, a well-defined SOP ensures consistency, accuracy, and reliability.
 But what if we could make these procedures more formal, more structured, and even machine-readable?

 This is where languages like **LYMPHA** come in.
 Originally designed for clinical workflows, LYMPHA provides a syntax for defining a series of events, or statements, which can be either **procedures** (actions to be executed) or **factors** (data points or conditions).
 Each statement is linked in a logical flow, much like a flow chart, but expressed in a clean, code-like format.